 Meet Our Staff

-Tammy Franklin- Owner, Director, Costume Mistress and Theatre Designer & Teacher- Tammy has directed many productions here at the Curtain and with other groups.
+Tammy Franklin- Owner, Director, Teacher/Director, Costume Mistress and Theatre Designer- Tammy has directed many productions here at the Curtain and with other groups over almost 20 years in the Denver theatre community.
+She is a multiple winner of several National Youth Theatre Awards.
+Proud to be involved in all kinds of theatre for kids, Tammy also works for The Denver Center for Performing Arts.
 She is the Costume Mistress for all of our shows.
-She is a multiple winner of several National Youth Theatre Awards.
-Proud to be involved in all kinds of theatre for kids, Tammy is also an adjudicator for the Denver Center's Bobby G Awards and other groups, recognizing excellence in High School Theatre in our state.
-She completed her undergraduate degree and Master's Degree at the University of Colorado.
+She earned her undergraduate degree and Master's Degree at the University of Colorado.
 The Franklins live in Applewood with their daughter and 2 rescue dogs.

-Caitlyn Hoffert- Caitlin is a graduate of West Chester University where she earned a bachelor's degree in music education with a concentration in voice and minors in jazz studies and music history.
-She is currently pursuing her master's in music education at Temple University part-time while working full-time as a Pre-K to 5 general music teacher in Denver at Rocky Mountain Prep Southwest.
-She recently moved from Philadelphia, PA, where she worked as a K to 8 general music teacher, choir director, and theater director in the School District of Philadelphia at Overbrook Educational Center for 2 years.
+Caitlin Hoffert- Caitlin is a graduate of West Chester University where she earned a bachelors degree in music education with a concentration in voice and minors in jazz studies and music history.
+She also recently earned her masters in music education at Temple University.
+Eventually, she aspires to earn her doctorate in order to be able to teach music education at the collegiate level.

-Previously, she has taught in-home private lessons in voice, piano, guitar, and ukulele with Greensleeves Music for 4 years, making connections with students and preparing them for recitals, auditions, and solo gigs.
-In addition, Caitlin has taught toddler and baby music classes through Gymboree: Play & Music of Wilmington, DE, and Tot Rock! of West Chester, PA, for 2 years, where she used music as a means of helping students develop their fine motor skills, social skills, cognitive functions, and early musicianship.
+In terms of private instruction, she has taught voice, piano, guitar, and ukulele lessons both in person and via Zoom for 8 years, making connections with students and preparing them for recitals, auditions, and solo gigs.
+In addition, Caitlin has taught toddler and baby music classes through Gymboree: Play & Music of Wilmington, DE, and Tot Rock! of West Chester, PA, where she used music as a means of helping students develop their fine motor skills, social skills, cognitive functions, and early musicianship.

 As a performer, Caitlin identifies as a classical singer, jazz singer, and singer-songwriter.
 As a solo artist, she accompanies herself on piano, guitar, and ukulele in a variety of genres.
 During her career at WCU, she was the featured vocalist for the Criterions Jazz Ensemble and a member of the top choral ensemble, Concert Choir.
 In addition, she worked as the alto choral scholar at Immanuel Highlands Episcopal Church of Wilmington, DE, for 2 years.